|

 Tulsa Audubon

-October 9 - Audubon Society of Central Oklahoma
+November 13th - Audubon Society of Central

 7:00 p.m.
 Mayflower Church, located at 3901 NW 63rd